wbrawner/jelos.org/docs/configure/themes.md

 - Our version of EmulationStation is forked from the same version used in Batocera so you can also use themes that were created for Batocera.
 - You can find a list of Batocera themes here: [https://batocera.org/themes.php](https://batocera.org/themes.php)

-!!! note "There are no guarantees that themes from the above list will support the aspect ratio of your device.
-Because of that; some themes may look odd and have spacing/layout that does not match well to your screen"
+!!! note "There are no guarantees that themes from the above list will support the aspect ratio of your device or all of the systems we support.
+Because of that; some themes may look odd, not display all systems or have layouts that do not match well to your screen."

 ### Option 2: Community Created Themes